 Should I Buy a Casper, Leesa, Tuft & Needle, or Saatva?

-Over the course of the last two years I’ve slept on all four of these mattresses for several months each.
-These are four of the most popular options available online from the largest and most established online companies.
+Over the course of the last threes years I’ve slept on all 4 of these mattresses for several months each.
+These are 4 of the most popular options available online from the largest and most established online companies.

-Between these four mattresses I feel like it really breaks down into a couple of major choices.
+Among these four mattresses, I feel like it really breaks down into a couple of major choices.

 First, you have to ask yourself, do you want a 100% foam or a coil mattress?
 There is no “better” choice here, it’s simply what’s best for you and the feel you are desiring.
 If you can say: